Information about the project

 - The physical barrier was installed in the most vulnerable areas along the border with Belarus – Druskininkai, A. Barauskas, and Adutiškis border barriers areas.

 - The total length of the border with Belarus protected by these points is more than 100 km.

 - The first stage of the physical barrier was being carried out by Tetas, a company managed by EPSO-G.

-- The works of the first stage were completed as planned on 30 April 2022.
+- The works of the first stage were completed as planned at the end of April 2022.

 The second stage of the installation of the physical barrier on the border with Belarus

-- The physical barrier is being installed along approximately 400 km of the border with Belarus.
+- The physical barrier was installed along approximately 400 km of the border with Belarus.

 - A call for tenders was launched on 30 September 2021 for the installation of the physical barrier.

 - At the beginning of December, EPSO-G has signed with companies awarded the contracts regarding installations of the second stage of the project.